Sathya-github-del/Real-time-network-speed-in-Samsung-devices/README.md

  Thanks to [XDA Forums](https://xdaforums.com/t/decrypt-decode-note-8-omc-csc-files.3770940/) for helping me to understand how to decode the cscfeature.xml file.

- Thanks to [GitHub](https://github.com/fei-ke/OmcTextDecoder) for the tool.

- Thanks to [GitHub](https://github.com/fei-ke/OmcTextDecoder/releases) for the jar file.
+ Thanks to [GitHub](https://github.com/fei-ke/OmcTextDecoder) for the tool and jar file.

 # Follow the steps